Aldeburgh Sports Week 2018

 Make a note in your diary for the annual Aldeburgh Documentary Festival, which starts on 3rd November and runs until 5th November.
 Click here for more information.

-Aldeburgh Cinema is the home of a new Visitor Information Centre for the town.
-The service opens on April 1 2017 and features an interactive terminal for visitors to use to access key tourist information websites.
+Aldeburgh Cinema is the home of the town’s Visitor Information Centre.
+The service features an interactive terminal for visitors to use to access key tourist information websites.
 Cinema staff and volunteers will be on hand to help with questions.
-From April 1, the cinema will be open from 10am to 5pm-6pm (depending on the time of the year) to cater for extra visitors and customers.
+The cinema will be open from 10am to 5pm-6pm (depending on the time of the year) to cater for extra visitors and customers.

 Aldeburgh Gardening Club meets on the second Tuesday of the month at 7.30pm in Aldeburgh Church Hall on Victoria Road.
 Entrance is free for members and £2 for guests.
 To join the club, phone Barbara Prodger on 01728 454539 or just pop into one of the meetings.